-Beginning January 30, 2021 and each year thereafter under the Plan, the Company shall file a report with the Commission and Department evaluating the effectiveness of the Plan's performance in achieving the goals of 30 V.S.A. § 218d.
-The evaluation shall include the performance of the plan relative to the innovative and performance metrics set out in Section VII, and an update to the Action Plan included in the most recently filed Integrated Resource Plan ("IRP").
+VIII.
+OTHER PLAN COMPONENTS A. Low Income The Company shall match contributions by its customers to the Company's Warmth Program, and the amount of the Company's match shall not be included in rates.
+In addition, The Company will contribute 5% of any excess earned utility net income above the allowed utility net income to its low-income customer support programs, after consultation with the Department of Public Service and its Consumer Affairs division.
+B. Plan Evaluation Beginning January 30, 2021 and each year thereafter under the Plan, the Company shall file a report with the Commission and Department evaluating the effectiveness of the Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 34 of 35 Plan's performance in achieving the goals of 30 V.S.A. § 218d.
+The evaluation shall include the performance of the Plan relative to the innovative and performance metrics set out in Section VII, and an update to the Action Plan included in the most recently filed Integrated Resource Plan ("IRP").
 In advance of filing the reports, the Company shall confer with the Department with respect to the measurement criteria to be used in the reports.
 The Company will continue to use the criteria jointly agreed-upon with the Department in the annual reports assessing the Plan's effectiveness.
 IX.
-LIMITATIONS ON OTHER RATE CHANGES.

-No general rate adjustment other than described herein will be implemented between October 1, 2019 and September 30, 2022, except that the Company may seek temporary rate increases pursuant to 30 V.S.A. § 226(a) and the Company may file modified or new tariffs for new services and adjustments on a revenue-neutral basis subject to Commission approval pursuant to 30 V.S.A. §§ 225, 226, 227.
+LIMITATIONS ON OTHER RATE CHANGES No general rate adjustment other than described herein will be implemented between October 1, 2019 and September 30, 2022, except that the Company may seek temporary rate increases pursuant to 30 V.S.A. § 226(a) and the Company may file modified or new tariffs for new services and adjustments on a revenue-neutral basis subject to Commission approval pursuant to 30 V.S.A. §§ 225, 226, 227.
 The Company may also file non-tariffed proposals for Innovative Pilot products or services beyond the basic sale of electricity that are consistent with Vermont state energy policy, subject to Commission approval pursuant to the process set out in Attachment 2.
 Nothing herein shall preclude the Department from requesting a Commission Order requiring that a new or existing Innovative Pilot be offered through a tariff.

-X. MISCELLANEOUS

-A. During the term of the Plan, the application of Title 30, including 30 V.S.A. §§ 218(a), 225, 226, 227 and 229, to GMP shall be modified by the provisions of the

-Plan and the Commission order approving the Plan.
+X. MISCELLANEOUS A. During the term of the Plan, the application of Title 30, including 30 V.S.A. §§ 218(a), 225, 226, 227 and 229, to GMP shall be modified by the provisions of the Plan and the Commission order approving the Plan.

-- B. The Company shall continue to file concurrently with each Adjustor filing the type of documentation it has previously filed under prior regulation plans with respect to each type of filing. - C. The Company shall describe the Plan in a separate mailing at least one month prior the first rate adjustment under the Plan and shall work with the Department in the development of customer communications and materials to be provided to customers.
-The Company will also hold twice yearly meetings with customers, one in its northern service territory and one in its southern service territory, to answer questions and review its performance under the Plan, including a discussion of the innovation and performance metrics tracked under the Plan. - D. Nothing in the Plan will be interpreted as preventing the Department from requesting a Commission investigation into the Company's rates or the Commission from undertaking such an investigation.
+B. The Company shall continue to file concurrently with each Adjustor filing the type of documentation it has previously filed under prior regulation plans with respect to each type of filing.

+Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 35 of 35 C. The Company shall describe the Plan in a separate mailing at least one month prior to the first rate adjustment under the Plan and shall work with the Department in the development of customer communications and materials to be provided to customers.
+The Company will also hold twice yearly meetings with customers, one in its northern service territory and one in its southern service territory, to answer questions and review its performance under the Plan, including a discussion of the innovation and performance metrics tracked under the Plan.

+D. Nothing in the Plan will be interpreted as preventing the Department from requesting a Commission investigation into the Company's rates or the Commission from undertaking such an investigation.
 The retroactive effect of any such investigation, shall be consistent with 30 V.S.A. § 227(b).